Bob Backlund: Return to WWF (1992–1997, 2000)

+The angle of Backlund's campaign was quietly dropped before it reached a conclusion, and on September 9, 1996, on Raw Championship Friday he announced a partnership with his old nemesis, The Iron Sheik to co-manage his new mystery charge.
+On the September 9 edition of RAW the wrestler was revealed as The Sultan in the WWF.
+Backlund would accompany the Sultan to various matches for the remainder of 1996.

+Backlund continued to guide his protege as 1997 began.
+On the March 10, 1997 episode of Monday Night Raw, he declared that The Sultan would defeat Rocky Maivia and attain the Intercontinental title at the upcoming WrestleMania 13.
+Rocky however was victorious at the PPV; after the match The Sultan, The Iron Shiek, and Backlund attacked Miavia until the latter's father Rocky Johnson came to his son's aid.
+Backlund's final appearance in his second WWF run came at In Your House 14: Revenge of the 'Taker on April 20, 1997, where he managed The Sultan in his win over Flash Funk.

 In February 1999, Backlund appeared on an episode of Sunday Night Heat in a skit in which himself, The Iron Sheik, and Dominic Denucci gave comedic advice to Mankind before his WWF Championship match with The Rock at St. Valentine's Day Massacre.

 Backlund returned to the WWF in the 2000 Royal Rumble.
 After that, he briefly managed Intercontinental and European Champion Kurt Angle, and he taught his crossface chickenwing submission hold to Angle.
 Later on, Angle fired Backlund and locked him in that move, after discovering Backlund had booked him in a two-fall triple threat match against Chris Benoit and Chris Jericho (with both of his titles on the line) at WrestleMania 2000, where he ultimately lost both titles.
 Backlund teamed with Angle on SmackDown! as they lost to Jericho and Tazz by disqualification on March 16.